postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 1. Set their [workspace role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).
 1. Select **Send Invites**.

+## Collaborating in a partner workspace

+The collaborative experience that partner workspaces offer depends on your role and status as a team member or external partner.

+### Collaborating as a team member

+Partner workspaces are only visible to invited team members, similar to [private workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
+Once invited, you can access partner workspaces just as you would access any other workspace.
+To open one, select **Workspaces** in the Postman header, and then select the partner workspace.

+Within a partner workspace, team members can be assigned different workspace roles: Admin, Editor, and Viewer.
+To learn more, see [Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).

+Team members can also be assigned the team level Partner Manager role.
+Partner Managers can view all partner workspaces within an organization, and can control their settings, visibility, and partner invites.
+To learn more, see [Managing users and roles](#managing-users-and-roles).

+### Collaborating as a partner

+When an external partner is invited to a partner workspace by a team they're working with, they only have access to that partner workspace and can't access any other workspaces or resources within the team.
+Partners don't have personal or team workspaces within the team they're partnering with.

+Within a partner workspace, partners can [import and export](/docs/getting-started/importing-and-exporting-data/) elements.
+They can also [fork elements](/docs/collaborating-in-postman/version-control/#forking-postman-entities) from the partner workspace to another workspace, even if it's outside of your team.

+At the team level, all external partners are assigned the Partner role.
+At the workspace level, all partners are assigned [Workspace Editor or Viewer](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) roles when invited to a partner workspace.
+Partners can also be assigned the Partner Lead role, which allows them to invite other partners from their organization to join the partner workspace.

+> To learn more about partner roles and permissions, see [Partner Roles]().

 ## Managing a partner workspace

 Workspace Admins and Partner Managers manage workspace settings, members, and roles within a partner workspace.
 Partner Leads also manage members and roles in partner workspaces.

 ### Managing users and roles

+move ish maybe table too

 You can assign partner roles based on the functions team members and partners require.